Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place

 - Pros: No shipping fees, instant buyback offers, free return shipping, in-transit insurance and tracking

 - Cons: Final quote may be different than the initial quote if the device condition is different than stated, selling fees on marketplace sales

-Best for: Whistle is best for selling used electronics.
+Best for: Backflip is best for selling used electronics.